astreum/whitepaper/README.md

 ### Nova

-Nova is the proof of stake consensus protocol for executing transactions and creating new blocks through participants named Validators.
+Nova is the proof of stake consensus protocol for executing transactions and creating new blocks through provers and verifiers.

-A Validators must be staked, by sending `Astre` to the nova account, to participate in the protocol.
+A Verifier must be staked, by sending `Astre` to the nova account, to participate in the protocol.

 The nova account address is 0x 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 6E 6F 76 61.

 The block time target is three seconds.
 A slot is the three seconds period when new blocks are created.

-Slots are allocated pro-rata to a Validators's stake.
+Slots are allocated pro-rata to a Verifier's stake.

-A slot miss occurs when a Validators does not create a new block or creates a malicious block when selected.
+A slot miss occurs when a Verifiers does not create a new block or creates a malicious block when selected.

-Slot selection determines the Validators for the next block at any time:
+Slot selection determines the Verifier for the next block at any time:

 - Check slot misses from the latest block
-- Half the stakes of Validators for each of their missed slots
 - If no slot miss, the latest block time output is used as the seed in the weighted random address selector
 - If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the latest block time output is used as the seed in the weighted random address selector

-Validators who miss a slot get half their stake returned until 1 `Astre` is left.
+Verifiers who miss a slot get half their stake returned until 1 `Astre` is left.

 Transactions are ordered by their hash.

 Transactions proof enable other nodes to efficiently verify the accounts transition.

-Validators spend ~1 sec computing a Time Output from a Verifiable Delay Function.
+Verifiers spend ~1 sec computing a Time Output from a Verifiable Delay Function.

 The creator of a new block is payed a fee of 10^9 `Solar` at the current block's solar price.